gbif/ssg-gb26/content/en.md

   Leiden, the Netherlands
   17-23 October 2019_</p>

-The Netherlands is pleased to host the 26th meeting (GB26) of the GBIF Governing Board in Leiden.
+It is with the greatest pleasure that the Netherlands Ministry of Education, Culture and Science and the Netherlands Node of GBIF invite the Members of the GBIF Governing Board to have their 26th Governing Board Meeting at Naturalis Biodiversity Center in Leiden.

 The following events will take place:
 •	17-18 October 2019 – Nodes Training